 Planning for college can be difficult, especially if you plan to attend college in another country.
 Everything is different.
 Luckily, the Office of International Recruitment and Undergraduate Admissions is here to help.

-- You once had an immigration status but are currently considered out-of-status
+- once had a valid U.S. non-immigration status but are currently considered out of status

 Where you attended high school does not determine which admission office or which application you should use.
 Which admission office you use does not determine your residency status for tuition purposes.
 Eligibility for in-state tuition is determined by the KU Residency Specialist in the Registrar's Office.

-You should apply through the KU Office of Admissions if:
+You should apply through the KU Office of Admissions if you:

-- You have dual citizenship with the U.S. and are eligible for a U.S. passport
+- have dual citizenship with another country and the U.S. and are eligible for a U.S. passport

-- You are an approved U.S. permanent resident, refugee, or U.S. political asylee or applicant for U.S. permanent residence, refugee, or asylee status
+- are a U.S. permanent resident, refugee, or U.S. political asylee or applicant for U.S. permanent residence, refugee, or asylee status

 - you are currently enrolled in high school (secondary school) and will graduate before enrollment in college or university, or